umpox/generateDeviceScreenshots/README.md

 # generate-device-screenshots
-A simple command line tool to generate device screenshots of different webpages
+A simple command line tool to generate device screenshots of different webpages.

-## Getting Started

 ## Installation
 *generate-device-screenshots requires Node version 7.10 or greater*